How to Process Ingredients for Carp Bait

 Fermentation can change sugars, acids, aroma compounds and other food-derived material, but the result is process-specific.

-controlled fermentation creates a repeatable transformed ingredient; uncontrolled spoilage creates uncertainty.
+Controlled fermentation creates a repeatable transformed ingredient.
+Uncontrolled spoilage creates uncertainty.

-Enzyme Treatment Is More Specific Than Fermentation
+Enzyme Treatment Is Specific

 Enzyme treatment is not the same as fermentation.